stellar/slingshot/zkvm/docs/zkvm-spec.md

 1. For N-of-N schemes, a set of independent public keys can be merged using a [MuSig](https://eprint.iacr.org/2018/068) scheme as described in [transaction signature](#transaction-signature).
 This allows non-interactive key generation, and only a simple interactive signing protocol.
 2. For threshold schemes (M-of-N, M ≠ N), a single public key can be constructed using a variant of a Feldman-VSS scheme, but this requires interactive key generation.
-3. Small-size threshold schemes can be instantiated non-interactively using a [predicate tree](#predicate-tree).
+3. Small-size threshold schemes can be instantiated non-interactively using a [Taproot tree](#taproot-tree).
 Most commonly, 2-of-3 "escrow" scheme can be implemented as 2 keys aggregated as the main branch for the "happy path" (escrow party not involved), while the other two combinations aggregated in the nested branches.

 Note that all three approaches minimize computational costs and metadata leaks, unlike Bitcoin, Stellar and TxVM where all keys are enumerated and checked independently.